 Symptoms of problems with a Bestway pool pump—and almost any pool pump, for that matter, can include:

 - Pump leaks water

 - Pump fails to clean the water

-Two problems can lead to your Bestway pump running louder than it usually does.
+Three problems can lead to your Bestway pump running louder than it usually does:

-Finally, if the water level is too low, it may have fallen below the level of the intake or outtake hose ports.
-This allows air into the system and causes the pump to run louder.
+- The water level is too low.
+If the water level fell below the level of the intake or outtake hose ports this allows air into the system and causes the pump to run louder.
 Make sure the water level is well above the hose ports on the side of the pool.

 Clogged hoses can also prevent the pump from circulating water as intended.
 If your cartridge filter looks okay, the next candidate is one or more hoses that are plugged with debris.
 Inspect them and clean out any debris you find.

 Air in the system can also prevent the pump from circulating water.
 Check the hose fittings and seals to make sure that they are not leaking air.
 These should be replaced if they are faulty.
 A water level that has fallen too low will also introduce air into the system and interfere with water flow.

 3. The Pump is Leaking Water

 In virtually every instance, leaking water at the pump is caused by bad seals or by loose-fitting connections—or both.
 There are three important seals around the pump itself—one that seals around the filler cap where the cartridge is inserted, and one each for the water inlet hose and outlet hose.
 Make sure these seals are in good shape and that the connections are tight.